 rclone lsd remote:

 rclone ls remote:

 Copy another local directory to the union directory called source, which will be placed into

 rclone copy C:\source remote:source

-Here are the standard options specific to union (A stackable unification remote, which can appear to merge the contents of several remotes).
+Here are the standard options specific to union (Union merges the contents of several remotes).

 List of space separated remotes.
 Can be ‘remotea:test/dir remoteb:‘, ‘“remotea:test/space dir” remoteb:‘, etc. The last remote is used to write to.